zlovatt/zl_framer2AE/readme.md

 ### TODO:
 - check that it's a json
-- comp background white
+- properly split processChildren comp
-- handle multiple artboards
-- name comps based on artboard name
+- figure out why some parts are generating placeholder